micantoine/svelte-preprocess-cssmodules/README.md

 ### Scoped

-It scopes classes with svelte scoping in addition to `mixed`.
+Scopes classes with svelte scoping in addition to `mixed`.

 ```html
 <style module="scoped">